 Research Project Partners: City, University of London, Barts Health NHS Trust, Homerton University Hospital NHS Trust, The Stroke Association.

-Since the completion of the CommuniCATE research project we are continuing to offer our innovative therapies free of charge to people with aphasia, as well as training students and clinicians in technology enhanced approaches to aphasia therapy.
+Since the completion of the CommuniCATE research project we are continuing to offer our innovative therapies free of charge to people with aphasia, and training students and clinicians in technology enhanced approaches to aphasia therapy.
 This ongoing work relies on charitable funding.